 She nodded.

-Kathryn.
 I'll expect it all.
-And I'm not sure I believe you can give
+And I'm not sure I believe you can give it."

 He expected her to at least

-he'd first met, first fallen in love with used to wear.
+Janeway he'd first met, first fallen in love with, used to wear.
 "So it's a dare?"

 interrupted me?"

-there," he agreed, as he surrendered to her touch.
-Watching her, he saw the morning light hit
+he said as he surrendered to her touch.
+Watching her, he saw the morning light

-more fey, even as her body against his provided more substantial evidence of
+more ethereal, even as her body against his provided more substantial evidence

 FIN